Singapore among 16 ‘Innovation Champion’ countries, says CES organiser

 The monthly cost of fixed broadband is also considerably lower than countries like Australia and New Zealand: It is 0.5 per cent of gross national income (GNI) per capita, compared with 1.1 per cent and 1.8 per cent, respectively.

-The country also topped the diversity scorecard, with immigrants and foreigners making up 46 per cent of the population, the report showed.
+The country also topped the diversity scorecard, with immigrants making up 46 per cent of the population, the report showed.

 That said, there are areas the country can improve in, the CTA report said.